Freddy, our featured feline PnF Feline Fans banner

 Jock

 Churchill was a great cat lover; Nelson would act as a hot-water bottle on the bed.
 At his country house of Chartwell there was Jock; he was a 'marmalade' cat, Winston's favourite cat colour.
-In his will he requested that there should always be a marmalade cat at the house, now owned by the National Trust.
-His wish has been respected and Jock IV is the current (2008) incumbent.
+Either in his will or expressed by his family after his death, there was a request that there should always be a marmalade cat at the house, now owned by the National Trust.
+His wish has been respected and Jock VII is the current (2023) incumbent — see our separate page for the Chartwell Jocks.

 Samuel Clemens aka Mark Twain